Jessica-Agorye/Filter-Project/vite-project/README.md

 ## About

 This project shows how a simple filter function.
-It demonstrates how to filter data in Javascript using the filter() method, and also how to use state to handle the search.
+It demonstrates how to filter data in Javascript using the filter() method,mapp()  and also how to use state to handle the search.

 ## Features